 Let assume the Brayton cycle that describes the workings of a constant pressure heat engine.
 Modern gas turbine engines and airbreathing jet engines also follow the Brayton cycle.

-- adiabatic compression – ambient air is drawn into the compressor, where it is pressurized (1 → 2).
+- Adiabatic compression – ambient air is drawn into the compressor, pressurized (1 → 2).
 The work required for the compressor is given by WC = H2 – H1.

-- isobaric heat addition – the compressed air then runs through a combustion chamber, where fuel is burned and air or another medium is heated (2 → 3).
-It is a constant-pressure process, since the chamber is open to flow in and out.
+- Isobaric heat addition – the compressed air then runs through a combustion chamber, burning fuel, and air or another medium is heated (2 → 3).
+It is a constant-pressure process since the chamber is open to flow in and out.
 The net heat added is given by Qadd = H3 – H2

-- adiabatic expansion – the heated, pressurized air then expands on turbine, gives up its energy.
-The work done by turbine is given by WT = H4 – H3
+- Adiabatic expansion – the heated, pressurized air then expands on a turbine, gives up its energy.
+The work done by the turbine is given by WT = H4 – H3

-- isobaric heat rejection – the residual heat must be rejected in order to close the cycle.
+- Isobaric heat rejection – the residual heat must be rejected to close the cycle.
 The net heat rejected is given by Qre = H4 – H1